 Consolidation makes that new debt eligible for deductions if you fit certain criteria.
 The home loan must be on your first or second home.
 You can’t write off anything above $1 million in total mortgage debt no matter how many homes you own.
 If you use your cash to make home improvements, the interest on your cash-out loan is deductible, too.

 With a loanDepot cash-out refinance, you can lower your interest rate as well as make your debt deductible.
 If you’re eligible, it’s a great way to consolidate debt, gain tax deductions and get your financial house in order.
-Speak to a licensed loan officer at (888) 983-3240 for additional information.
+Speak to a Licensed Lending Officer at (888) 983-3240 for additional information.

 Published May 5, 2017